BenGOsborn/Chainlink-VRE-Adapter/src/NOTES.md

 -   Connect this to chainlink
 -   Fix some of the output edge cases e.g. new lines includes the '$', unprintable characters (but allow support for unicode characters)
 -   Make docs

+-   What I should do is remove the packages and replace it with a single semicolon string which I can then parse on the chain itself